Lily C.A.T.

-Lily C.A.T. is a 1987 science fiction/horror anime film written and directed by Hisayuki Toriumi, featuring monster designs from Yoshitaka Amano and character designs from Yasuomi Umetsu.
+Lily C.A.T. (リリィ・キャット) is a 1987 cosmic horror anime film written and directed by Hisayuki Toriumi, featuring monster designs from Yoshitaka Amano and character designs from Yasuomi Umetsu.
 An English version of the film was produced by Carl Macek and distributed by Streamline Pictures.
 After the closing of Streamline Pictures, the distribution rights were obtained by Discotek Media.
 The film is heavily inspired by Ridley Scott's Alien and by John Carpenter's The Thing.

 Plot

 In the 23rd century, companies are now surveying distant planets for mining rights.
 The Syncam Corporation is investigating a relatively new planet and has hired deep-space cruiser Saldes to shuttle company surveyors to investigate.
 The employees consist of Jiro Takagi of the Japanese division, Dick Berry of the Australian division, the president's daughter Nancy, Farrah Van Dorothy, Morgan W. Scott, Jimmy, and Dr. Harris Mead, while the crew consists of Captain Mike Hamilton, his subordinates Dular, Walt, and Carolyn, and mechanics Guy and Watts.
 In addition, Nancy has brought her cat, Lily, on board.
 The ship allows its passengers to go into hypersleep for 20 years and only biologically age one month.

 During the voyage, the ship's computer detects debris flying through space and collects a sample, which causes the extraterrestrial matter to become loose in the ship while the crew and the surveyors are in cryogenic sleep.
 Upon awakening, the crew learns that two of the surveyors are impostors, but a bigger problem emerges when Morgan is found dead from a mysterious infection.
 Dr. Mead, Lily, Guy, and Watts also perish from what appears to be a bacterial infection, which dissolves the bodies of its victims, but leaves their clothes intact.
 During this, Berry attempts to discover who the impostors are by checking their backgrounds.

 The bacteria quickly evolves into a hostile life-form capable of mimicking the form of its human victims and kills Dorothy in the sickbay.
 The computer controls are also overrun by an unknown entity, which results in the deaths of Dular and Walt.
 Back in sickbay, Jiro and Berry are revealed to be the impostors when Jiro gives an explanation for the bacteria; Jiro is a medical student who murdered three drug dealers who he held responsible for his sister's death from an overdose and Berry is a detective determined to bring him in.
 Berry handcuffs Jiro, though Hamilton warns Berry that because decades have passed since the murders, no one else is interested in Jiro being brought to justice.